Dynatrace/OneAgent-SDK-for-Java/README.md

 Additionally you should/have to ensure, that you have set a `LoggingCallback`.
 For usage see class `StdErrLoggingCallback` in `remotecall-server` module (in samples/remotecall folder).

-## OneAgent SDK for Java Requirements

-- JRE 1.6 or higher
-- Dynatrace OneAgent Java (supported versions see below)

 # API Concepts